Hall of Fame

 LUOL DENG – BASKETBALL SUPERSTAR

 Competed for Croydon at the London Youth Games before going on to become one of the world’s premier basketball players and one of the biggest stars of the NBA.
-He is the captain of the iconic Chicago Bulls and the GB basketball team.
-He was patron of the 2009 London Youth Games and was inducted into the Hall of Fame the same year.
+Twice an NBA All-Star, He was patron of the 2009 London Youth Games and was inducted into the Hall of Fame the same year.

 TIM DON - TRIATHLON HERO